 A Medicare private contract is for doctors that opt-out of Medicare payment terms.
 Once you sign a contract, it means that you accept the full amount on your own and Medicare can’t reimburse you.

 Signing such a contract is giving up your rights to use Medicare for your health purposes.

 Before you sign a private contract, you should know the following:

-- You can pay for full services whenever you want to even without signing such a contract.
+- You can pay for services whenever you want, without signing a contract

 Lower Costs With Medicare Assignment

 You’ll have lower costs by seeing a doctor that accepts Medicare assignment.
 Beneficiaries with Medigap coverage pay less out of pocket.